breatheco-de/content/src/content/lesson/making-react-components.md

 ## In React.js Everything is a `<Component />`

 React.js separates your code into little pieces called Components which can be created/defined as a **class** or as a **function**.
-Each component is like a smaller React app that has its own logic and has a final purpose, which is to display or **render** something (e.g: a bootstrap navbar, a dropdown list, a model, a dynamic form, an image gallery, subscribe form, almost everything can be designed and coded as a React Component).
+Each component is like a smaller React app that has its own logic and has a final purpose, which is to display or **render** something (e.g: a bootstrap navbar, a dropdown list, a modal, a dynamic form, an image gallery, subscribe form), almost everything can be designed and coded as a React Component.
 To do that every React component needs to have a `return` statement that returns some JSX code (HTML + embedded JS).

 ```jsx
 import React from 'react';